mxork/math376/writeup.md

 shown to have good agreement in the lab, and variations on it (with additional parameters) remain popular.

+Importantly for our situation, the Monod equation has the same form as the Michaelis-Menten equation, which models the rate of production in an enzyme catalyzed reaction under certain assumptions (loosely, irreversibility of the forward reaction).
+The similarity of the two equations are no coincidence;
+it is reasonable to assume under ideal growth conditions that micro-organisms are limited by a single, enzyme-mediated reaction (eg. glucose respiration).

 Lactic acid bacteria
 --------------------